vitor-leitebraga/vitor-braga-adviser/README.md

 # Vitor Braga Adviser

 > [!NOTE]
 > This project was made as a challenge for a Job Opportunity.
+It required the usage of Laravel, Vue.js and Tailwind CSS.
+> I also used Laravel JetStream as a starting point utilizing the Inertia stack.

 1. [Setup Instructions](#setup-instructions).
 2. [Endpoints](#endpoints).